 The Crisis Response Plan may be activated during a community or regional crisis that may impact University personnel or business operations.
 For example, a utility outage in nearby areas, a serious toxic spill on a major highway, or a brushfire in a local area may necessitate a plan activation to coordinate safety precautions or emergency information and support services for personnel.

 Samuel Merritt University maintains a major emergency in the community that affects or potentially threatens students, faculty, and/or staff is a University emergency.
 The University's Crisis Response Manual includes information about the structure of the crisis response and who will be involved in assessing and responding to a crisis.
 In addition, departments are expected to develop contingency plans and evacuation procedures, and individuals are expected to have their own safety kits and procedures in place as well as to know the plan.
-The University conducts training activity each year, participates in the crisis planning procedures of the medical center (the parent organization), and tests the emergency notification system on an annual basis.
+The University conducts a training activity or drill each year (which may include tabletop exercises, functional exercises, or full scale exercises), participates in the crisis planning procedures of the medical center (the parent organization), and tests the emergency notification system on an annual basis.
+These tests and drills may be announced or unannounced, and the scenarios for these tests and drills will vary from year to year.
 SMU will publish a summary of its test.